 - Disfigurement or disability

 Some people believe that unless an injury put them out of work or was so severe that it forever changed their life, there’s no point in a legal case.
 This isn’t true.
-Many people who are involved in “minor” crashes with “minor” injuries still experience very difficult hardships.
+Many people in “minor” crashes with “minor” injuries still experience brutal hardships.
 Someone could recover significant damages for a crash that they think is worthless.

 Why Do People Ride Bikes?